delard-linux/renfe-navigation-quarkus/README.md

 1) "Failed to create driver" or InterruptedException during driver install
 - Cause: Playwright Java tried to download and install browsers during runtime and the process was interrupted or blocked.
 - Fixes:
-  - Run `npx playwright install chromium` before the test so the driver/browsers are already present.
+  - Run the Maven install command before the test so the driver/browsers are already present.
   - Set `PLAYWRIGHT_BROWSERS_PATH` to the folder containing the installed browsers.
   - Ensure antivirus/firewall is not blocking the temporary node process.
   - If you see a Node module not found error in a temp dir, remove stale temp directories under `%TEMP%` that start with `playwright-java-` and try again.